benjamin-o-ansah/Online_polling_system_frontend/README.md

 # Online_polling_system_frontend

+# Important Note.

+## The backend is powered on render and it stays silent or sleeps when active.
+Because it is being utilised in the free mode, it takes time to come back up about 50 seconds or more so if you initiate a request in the beginning and it fails then you know the reason behind it delaying

 # Project Nexus – Online Polling System (Frontend)

 A modern, secure, and scalable frontend application for the **Project Nexus Online Polling System**.